How to optimize UGC for employee advocacy success

 The significant advantage of featuring real people in your marketing is that they’re real people!
 Audiences will respond best to content that shows the human side of your company, gives a glimpse of the day-to-day activities, and tells authentic stories about unique individuals and their work.

-5. Reward and Recognize Participation
+5. Reward and recognize participation

 Gamify, incentivize, and acknowledge participation; you can be sure you’ll keep getting it.
 Recognition and appreciation are great motivators for posting social media content, so ensure your advocates get positive feedback and encouragement for putting themselves out there.
 Look for ways to celebrate successes and showcase great posts.
 For some companies and industries, simply reposting UGC to your main blog or Instagram page could be a significant reward; for others, gift cards and similar prizes may be more motivating.